-The content strategy advice on my blog is a little different than the advice you’ll get from most content marketing resources.
-The advice on keyword research Neil Patel offers, for example, is based on the idea that you have to know what keywords your audience is searching for, how many people are searching for that […]
+What you’ll read on my content marketing blog is a little different than the advice you’ll get from most content marketing resources.
+The advice on keyword research Neil Patel offers, for example, is based on the idea that you have to know what keywords your audience is searching for, how many people are searching for […]

 I’m very proud to be included in this list (I’m #12).
 Miles Anthony Smith did an amazing job of curating this resource listing top-notch content marketing agencies as well as personal advice from experts in the field.
 Enjoy!
 65 Content Marketers List the 44 Content Marketing Agencies Crushing It (Plus 70 Tips & 78 Myths […]